Gromgorgel/ddPCR/README.md

 - cloudy.R
 - read_QX.R

 Algorithm cloudy_V2-04 & read_QX  were originally provided as supplemental material to the publication "*Measuring digital PCR quality: Performance Parameters and their Optimization*" by Antoon Lievens, Sara Jacchia, Dafni Kagkli, Cristian Savini, and Maddalena Querci ([link](http://dx.doi.org/10.1371/journal.pone.0153317)).
-The cloudy algorithm has since evolved to V2-05, but V2-04 remains available.
+The cloudy algorithm has since evolved to V2-08 & V03-03 (more on that below), but V2-04 remains available.
 In addition, this branch also contains the full dataset on which the publication was based (`Dataset.zip`) which may be used to further explore the functions of the scripts provided.

 The following paragraphs contain a brief overview of the functionality of the algorithms.
 Details on their use is also contained as commented text in the .R files themselves.
 The last paragraph contains information on the structure of the dataset provided (i.e. `Dataset.zip`).